Hivecluster901/mywebsite/content/posts/data_eng/sql/sql8.md

 WHERE A.column_name1 = B.column_name2
 ```

 These two both filter the joined table.
 While the above two examples output the same result for `INNER JOIN`, they output different results for `LEFT JOIN`.
 The subtleties will be explain further later.
+Note that filtering with `ON` is more cost-efficient than filtering with `WHERE`.

 ### e) Joining multiple tables